Holcim (US) Professor of Sustainable Enterprise, Faculty Member, Erb Institute | Business for Sustainability

 University of Michigan: Ross School of Business; School for Environment and Sustainability

 Andrew (Andy) Hoffman is the Holcim (US) Professor of Sustainable Enterprise at the University of Michigan, a position that holds joint appointments at the Stephen M. Ross School of Business and the School for Environment and Sustainability.
 In his research, Andy uses organizational, network and strategic analyses to assess the implications of environmental issues for business, and has published over one-hundred articles and book chapters as well as fourteen books, which have been translated into five languages.
-Among his list of honors, he has been awarded the Aspen Faculty Pioneer Award (2016), American Chemical Society National Award (2016), Strategic Organization Best Essay Award (2016), Organization & Environment Best Paper Award (2014), Maggie Award (2013), Journal of Management Inquiry Breaking the Frame Award (2012), Connecticut Book Award (2011), Aldo Leopold Fellowship (2011), Aspen Environmental Fellowship (2011 and 2009), Manos Page Prize (2009), Aspen Rising Star Award (2003), Rachel Carson Book Prize (2001) and Klegerman Award (1995).
+Among his list of honors, he has been awarded the Academy of Management Distinguished Scholar Award (2018), Aspen Faculty Pioneer Award (2016), American Chemical Society National Award (2016), Strategic Organization Best Essay Award (2016), Organization & Environment Best Paper Award (2014), Maggie Award (2013), Journal of Management Inquiry Breaking the Frame Award (2012), Connecticut Book Award (2011), Aldo Leopold Fellowship (2011), Aspen Environmental Fellowship (2011 and 2009), Manos Page Prize (2009), Aspen Rising Star Award (2003), Rachel Carson Book Prize (2001) and Klegerman Award (1995).

 Prior to academics, Andy worked for the U.S. Environmental Protection Agency (Region 1), Metcalf & Eddy Environmental Consultants, T&T Construction & Design, and the Amoco Corporation.
 Click here for more on Professor Hoffman’s research.